 While an impressive tall ship is a resplendent, grand beauty, the dress code is far more casual, so packing for a clipper cruise is easy.
 Bring comfortable and cool clothing.
 Shorts and t-shirts are acceptable attire for during the day – swimwear is usually only worn on the sun deck, so pack some cover-ups too.
 Casual clothing is also de rigueur in the evenings, with guests in the dining room choosing to wear sundresses or lightweight trousers with a patterned blouse or a short-sleeved shirt or polo top.
 Men do not need jackets or ties, though some people will enjoy dressing up for a welcome dinner.

 Being at sea means that a sun hat is essential, as is plenty of sunscreen.
 UV rays will reflect off the white decks and sails, and surrounding water, so apply regularly even if there’s a strong breeze.
 Also be aware that on a sailing boat, you will be rocked to sleep every evening.
 It’s a gentle motion, but if you’re worried about feeling seasick, pack some remedies.

 Join the Royal Clipper on a Mediterranean Odyssey

 Intrigued to find out more?
-The next Royal Clipper cruise with Riviera Travel sets sail from Rome in June 2020, calling at Croatia, Montenegro, the Greek island of Corfu, Sicily, Capri and the Amalfi coast.
+The next Royal Clipper cruise with Riviera Travel sets sail from Venice in June 2022, calling at Croatia, Montenegro, the Greek island of Corfu, Sicily, Capri and the Amalfi coast.
 If you’ve got a reason to celebrate next year, or simply feel it’s time to treat yourself to a holiday of a lifetime, find out more about The Royal Clipper – A Mediterranean Odyssey.